Disordered Eating vs. Eating Disorders

 If you’re tired of the ambiguous, scattered “feel-good” advice and platitudes, and you want a day-by-day guide to recovering from your eating disorder in 100 days, you’ve got quite the opportunity in front of you.

-In my upcoming book, 100 Days of Food Freedom: A Day-by-Day Journey to Self-Discovery, Freedom from Dieting, and Recovery from your Eating Disorder, you get a simple [yet entirely comprehensive] plan laid out for you.
+In my book, 100 Days of Food Freedom: A Day-by-Day Journey to Self-Discovery, Freedom from Dieting, and Recovery from your Eating Disorder, you get a simple [yet entirely comprehensive] plan laid out for you.
 This will take you from whatever stage you’re at (barring those in severe need of immediate medical refeeding) to a place of Food Freedom.
-Full recovery is 100% possible and all it takes is a solid plan and a determination to do this, for yourself, because you deserve it.
+Full recovery is 100% possible and all it takes is a solid plan and the determination to do this, for yourself, because you deserve it.